theharvardcrimson/crimtechcomp/assignments/000/README.md

 # Intro - Python
-:P So you think you can code (haha, we're so funny, sorry).
+So you think you can code (haha, we're so funny, sorry :P).
 In this repository, you'll find a file called _assignment.py_.
 That ".py" extension at the end tells the computer it's a Python file, which is useful for all sorts of things.
 This guide will assume you know very very little about computers, and if you want a gauge of where you're at, read the following list:

 - CLI
 - REPL